 The blog has also undergone a little overhaul.
 We used to be "cooking inside the box," but there is another lovely blog out there by this name.
 Don't be confused.
 Everything here is still the same, except now I have a real domain name.
 I am all fancy now.

 And I love morsels and sauces.
 Given the opportunity to graze on canapes, I jump on it.
 Given a choice of sauces to drizzle atop said canapes--well, that is heaven.

 Why the photographs:

 I am slowly learning to become a better photographer.
 And lord knows I have a long way to go.
-However, I am leaving my old photographs from early posts up, in part to honor the journey my cooking and my photography have taken these past five years.
+However, I am leaving my old photographs from early posts up, in part to honor the journey my cooking and my photography have taken these past seven years.
 So be kind when looking at those early photographs.

 Other information about me

 Well, I am an educator by day, a runner by night (and sometimes very early morning).
 I am a Midwesterner by birth, but a Westerner at truest heart.